Ungoliant's Origin

 "In the story of Melko and Ungoliant it is seen that essential elements were present ab initio: the doubt as to her origin, ..."

-(Ab initio is Latin for from the beginning.)
+(Ab initio is Latin for "from the beginning".
+Melko is an early version of Melkor's name.)

 A spirit from before the world who called a Vala "lord", is a definition of a Maia.

-In the tale is root of the purposeful mystery JRRT placed on Ungoliant.
-In "The Theft of Melko", it says (italics mine):
+In the Tale is the root of the purposeful mystery JRRT placed on Ungoliant.
+In "The Theft of Melko", the narrator, Lindo, says (italics mine):

 "Mayhap she was bred of mists and darkness on the confines of the Shadowy Seas, in that utter dark that came between the overthrow of the Lamps and the kindling of the Trees, but more like she has always been; ...."

-The words in italics are a very old way of speaking.
+The words in italics are an archaic way of speaking.
 "Mayhap" for "perhaps", sheds doubt on the story version.
-The phrase "but more like" means "more likely", suggesting that we should put more credence in this version.
+The phrase "but more like" means "more likely", suggesting that elves put more credence in this version.
 If she "has always been", then she would be an Ainu.
-Only Eru "has always been", so this has to be a poetic way of speaking and one must remember an Elf tells the tale, so that he probably means she has been around at least as long as Arda, the Earth..
+Only Eru "has always been", so this has to be a poetic way of speaking and one must remember that the Elf, Lindo, is telling the tale, who himself came into existence well after the buidling of Arda, the Earth.
+He claims the Valar do not know her origin, but how would he know if they knew, so this may be hyperbole.

 top